US Airways Group: US Airways/American Airlines merger

 In January 2012, US Airways expressed interest to take over American Airlines and the AMR CEO said in March, that American is open to merger.
 As of September 2012, American Airlines, under chapter 11 bankruptcy protection, was looking to merge with another airline.
 In July of that year, in a Bankruptcy Court filing US Airways disclosed that it was an American Airlines creditor and "prospective merger partner.
 Then on August 31, 2012, US Airways CEO Doug Parker announced that American Airlines and US Airways had signed a nondisclosure agreement, in which the airlines would discuss their financials and a possible merger."

 On February 14, 2013, US Airways Group and AMR Corporation officially announced that the two companies would merge to form the largest airline in the world.
 The combined airline will carry the American Airlines name and branding, while US Airways' management team, including CEO Doug Parker, will retain most operational management positions.
 The headquarters for the new airline will also be consolidated at American's current headquarters in Fort Worth, Texas.

-Destinations

-See US Airways destinations for destinations served by US Airways Group's four airline subsidiaries, along with the independent US Airways Express carriers.